Priyanka Chopra Gets Fitted for Her Fascinator Ahead of Royal Wedding: 'Now I Get It!'

 “Ohhhh, now I get it !!” the Quantico actress, 35, captioned an Instagram story video inside the studio filled with fascinator designs.

-Chopra was spotted landing in London ahead of Saturday’s royal wedding wearing a plaid pantsuit, a pair of polarizing tiny sunglasses and denim ankle-strap pumps.
+Chopra was spotted landing in London ahead of Saturday’s royal wedding wearing a plaid pantsuit, a pair of polarizing tiny sunglasses and denim ankle-strap Malone Souliers pumps.

 The actress’ go-to makeup artist Patrick Ta also shared an Instagram photo after he landed in London today, hinting that he will likely create Chopra’s makeup look for the royal festivities.